 I Have Had Prostate Cancer, Can I Get Life Insurance?

 If you have prostate cancer, securing the life insurance you need to protect your family may be more challenging, but it is not an impossible task.
 The underwriting processes insurance companies employ to evaluate the individual circumstances of their clients reflect improvements in the survivability rates of diseases like prostate cancer.
 Clients are placed in risk categories according to the results of the underwriting process.
 The names and number of these categories vary between insurance providers but are typically along the lines of ‘preferred’, ‘standard’ and ‘substandard’.
 Clients with more common, treatable forms of prostate and other cancers can often receive a ‘standard’ or ‘preferred’ rating.
 When confronted with a serious health dilemma like a prostate cancer diagnosis many people instantly think of their loved ones and their future.
 Do not wait to secure the life insurance your family needs.
-Do not be discouraged by health issues.
+Do not be discouraged by health issues such as someone needing quotes with heart disease.
 The term quoter on this page can have you on your way to financial security for your family in minutes.

 When considering a client with prostate cancer (or who has survived prostate cancer) and deciding on that clients risk classification, insurance companies will be concerned with a number of questions.

 At What Age Were You First Diagnosed With Prostate Cancer?

 Prostate cancer is relatively rare for younger men but more common in older men.
 Life insurance companies are therefore more concerned when a man is diagnosed at a younger age than if he is older.
 If you were diagnosed at 40 and have been treated recently, you may have to wait to be approved.
 If you are diagnosed at age 60 with a low grade prostate cancer and have been successfully treated, you may get coverage immediately after your treatment.